 It is important to note that even with all the proper guidelines in place by the FMCSA, careless, reckless, and negligent truck drivers or designated cargo loaders can take shortcuts that lead to unsecured or overloaded truck accidents across the country.

-If you were hurt or lost a loved one in an accident caused by an 18-wheeler’s unsecured or overloaded capacity, contact our experienced semi-truck accident attorneys in Houston today for help investigating the crash.
+If you were hurt or lost a loved one in an accident caused by an 18-wheeler’s unsecured or overloaded capacity, contact our experienced semi-18-wheeler accident attorneys in Houston today for help investigating the crash.